Symmetronic/wp-theme-twentyfifteen-custom/readme.txt

 This is a custom modification to the Twenty Fifteen WordPress theme.
+The following modifications were made:

+- Removed shadows and borders to achieve a completely flat look.
+- Linked main menu background color to sidebar background color.
+- Added footer menu.
+- Added "Gray" color scheme.
+- Added .card CSS style.
+- Removed "Proudly powered by WordPress" footer note.

 === Twenty Fifteen ===